Removing Root Canals

 Some professionals will advise removal in every case.

-However, many people can cope with one for years, or at least find the consequences of root canal toxicity tolerable for years.
+However, many people can cope with one for years, or at least tolerate the consequences of root canal toxicity for years.

 The first question to ask about your existing root canal is whether you have symptoms that suggest toxic influences from the root canal.

-If you have a degenerative disease or symptoms in related body parts for that tooth, there is a strong likelihood of a root canal connection.
+If you have a degenerative disease or symptoms in related body parts for that tooth, there is a reasonable likelihood of a root canal connection.

-If there are no obvious symptoms, but you are concerned about future risks, I recommend downloading the Root Canal Questions Checklist.
+If there are no obvious symptoms, but you are concerned about future risks, I recommend going through the Root Canal Questions Checklist for a holistic perspective on your options.
+Maintaining a healthy, low stress lifestyle and monitoring your health closely can help you to manage the risks of living with a root canal.

 Watch this space